AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 <div align="center"><p><img src="/images/3DS/3DS-System-Font-Customization_14.png"/></p></div>

-- The button glyphs should be preserved.
-The ZL/ZR/C-Stick/Start glyphs are part of the game's digital manual, not the font.
+<p class="note">The button glyphs should be preserved.
+The ZL/ZR/C-Stick/Start glyphs are part of the game's digital manual, not the system font.</p>

 ## Restoring the system font